Amalanilkumar282/EventBooking-frontend/API_DOCUMENTATION.md

-# EventBooking API — Frontend Integration Guide
+# EventBooking API ï¿½ Frontend Integration Guide

 This document describes all public API endpoints, request/response shapes, authentication, headers, query parameters and error formats needed by the front-end (Angular) to integrate with the backend.